x0ze/Project-CICD-test/README.md

 # Vue-App CI/CD Workflow

 This project demonstrates a CI/CD pipeline using GitHub Actions for a Vue.js frontend and an Express backend.
 The pipeline is configured to run frontend and backend tests, perform dependency audits, and deploy the application when changes are pushed to the `main` branch.
+The web application comes from the GitHub repository [dymafr/cicd-projet1](https://github.com/dymafr/cicd-projet1), which is used solely to test GitHub Actions and the CI/CD pipeline.

 ## Workflow Overview